2018 Black Friday and Cyber Monday deals roundup [Updated continuously]

 - 6 Accessories

-It's that time of the year and that most corporate and commercial of holidays, Black Friday, is upon us again.
+It's that time of the year.
+The most corporate and commercial of holidays, Black Friday, is upon us again.
 As ever, we've got our eyes and ears out for the best deals we can find.
 For your convenience, we've put all the best stuff we've spotted into a single list, saving you time as well as money.
 Let's get started.

 You're probably familiar with how we handle deals here at Android Police, but just in case you aren't, here's how it works.
 When possible, we try to avoid making bloated price comparisons.
 We all know a two-year-old phone isn't worth its launch price anymore, and half the stuff on Amazon is on perpetual discount these days (or marked up before going on sale).
 That means $300 off MSRP sometimes works out to only $40 or $50 off compared to recent historical prices.
 And if we notice that discontinuity, we'll be honest when we tell you what the discounts are.